2020 British Grand Prix: Championship standings before the race

 After the third round at the 2020 Hungarian Grand Prix, defending champion Lewis Hamilton, on 63 points, led the championship by five points over his teammate Valtteri Bottas, with Max Verstappen a further 25 points behind.
 Defending Constructors' Champion Mercedes, with 121 points, led the championship from Red Bull, who had 55.
 McLaren sat 14 points behind Red Bull in third, and were only one point ahead of fourth-placed Racing Point, who had 40 points, while Ferrari sat 5th on 27 points.
 Williams were the only team without a point, heading into the race.

 Entrants

-The initial driver and team race entry list was identical to the season entry list with no additional stand-in drivers for practice or the race.
+The initial driver and team race entry list was identical to the season entry list with no additional stand-in drivers for practice.
 However, this changed following a positive COVID-19 test for Racing Point driver Sergio Pérez who was ruled out of the Grand Prix.
 He was replaced by Nico Hülkenberg.